Capgemini/powerapps-specflow-bindings/README.md

 Given 'someone' has created 'a record'
 ```

-The examples above will both look for a JSON file named _a record.json_ in a _data_ folder in the root of your project.
-The difference is that the latter requires the following in the configuration file:
+These bindings look for a corresponding JSON file in a _data_ folder in the root of your project.
+The file is resolved using a combination of the directory structure and the file name.
+For example, `Given I have created 'a record with a longer name'` could find either _data/a record with a longer name.json_ or _data/a record/with a longer name.json_.

+> ℹ This is most useful when used in conjunction with the `@extends` functionality (e.g. where files in the _data/a record/_ folder extend _data/a record.json_).

+The second binding will create data as a user other than the logged in user.
+This can be helpful when the logged in user doesn't have sufficient permissions to setup the data required for your tests.
+It requires the following in the configuration file:

-- a user with an alias of _someone_ in the `users` array
+- a user with a matching alias in the `users` array that has the `username` set
 - an application user with sufficient privileges to impersonate the above user configured in the `applicationUser` property.

-Refer to the Microsoft documentation on creating an application user [here](https://docs.microsoft.com/en-us/power-platform/admin/create-users-assign-online-security-roles#create-an-application-user).
+> ℹ Refer to the Microsoft documentation on creating an application user [here](https://docs.microsoft.com/en-us/power-platform/admin/create-users-assign-online-security-roles#create-an-application-user).

 #### Data file syntax